 About three years into our marriage, we decided we were ready to start a family.
 Naturally, we believed pure willpower and the act of not preventing was enough to accomplish this.
 So that very month, when it didn’t happen, we were terribly disappointed.

 I took it much harder than my husband did.
 Let me rephrase.
-I took it personally.
-After months of my period rearing its ugly head while bearing the news that I was not pregnant.
+I took it on as my own personal failure.
+Month after month reared its ugly head, as my period proclaimed the message that I was not pregnant.
 I was certain I was barren.
-I admit that, somehow, rational or not, I felt like less of a woman for not “accomplishing the task” of pregnancy.
+I began to believe, that somehow, rational or not, I was less of a woman for not “accomplishing the task” of pregnancy.
+When it seems like everyone around me was getting pregnant and having babies, I was left feeling incomplete.

-When it came to my husband, I cherished him rather than curse him for his contribution, and I thanked God for this wonderful gift of life growing inside me.
+As for my husband, he was thrilled.
+Our marriage, which was on the mend previous to my becoming pregnant, really blossomed as we shared the experience of preparing for our child, listening to his heartbeat, and seeing and feeling him move.
+I cherished my husband.
+During labor I appreciated the support and coaching from my husband rather than cursing him for his contribution.
+(There was no yelling, “YOU did this to me!” in the delivery room.
+Haha!)
+I thanked God for this wonderful gift of life growing inside me.
 It was a beautiful journey that was the segue into the wonderful (and scary!) current adventure that is motherhood.

 “It came about in due time, after Hannah had conceived, that she gave birth to a son; and she named him Samuel, saying, “Because I have asked him of the Lord.”
 1 Samuel 1:20 NASB